This post may contain affiliate links. Please read my disclosure policy.

 STEP 2 | Prepare the pico

 Add freshly chopped and seeded tomatoes and English cucumber to a bowl with more parsley and chopped fresh mint leaves.
 Drizzle with a teaspoon of lemon juice and toss.
-This mixture should be refrigerated until you are ready to assemble the Greek layer dip.
+This mixture should be refrigerated until you are ready to assemble the Greek salad dip.

 process steps for assembling layered greek hummus dip: spread hummus in bowl; top with diced cucumber-tomato mixture; sprinkle with feta cheese; top with olives and capers.